Take a walk across the top of London’s most famous bridge with only glass between you and the Thames, 42 metres below

 Planes have flown through it, David Beckham has steered a speedboat underneath it and in 1952 a double-decker bus really did ‘leap’ over the gap when the bridge started to lift without warning.

-The Tower Bridge Experience attraction also includes an exhibition celebrating other great feats of engineering in bridge design from around the world, and an art installation as you descend down the ornate staircase.
+Besides engines and walkways, your entry fee also includes an exhibition that honours the other awe-inspiring feats of engineering in global bridge design, as well as an art installation as you descend down the ornate staircase.

 In peak visiting hours or during bridge lifts it’s not always easy to guarantee what time you will be able to access the walkways, and the bridge lifts actually take place more often than you’d think.
 Raising Tower Bridge’s two bascules is a service provided free of charge by the City of London Corporation, 365 days a year, night or day, to the relevant registered boats and ships.
 On average, Tower Bridge is raised 850 times a year, so next time you’re walking nearby, wait and see what happens, as it’s always a treat to see the bridge go up.

 |Opening hours:||Open Apr–Sep 10am–5.30pm (last admission); Oct–Mar 9.30am–5pm (last admission).
 Closed Dec 24–26.
 Open 10am–5pm Jan 1.|

 |Price:||£9 (online £8), £3.90 (online £3.50) under-16s, £6.30 (£5.65 online) students/over-60s, free under-fives, free disabled/carers, family from £14.10.|